icopy-site/awesome/docs/awesome/free-for-dev.md

    * [Coder](https://coder.com) — Platform that gives you a whole development environment build around Visual Studio Code.
 In the free tier you will get 2GB of project and 2 GB of container space as well as 5 hours of Fast Time that dynamically scales your container up if enabled.
    * [gitpod.io](https://www.gitpod.io) — Instant, ready-to-code dev environments for GitHub projects.
 Free for open-source.
    * [Katacoda](https://katacoda.com) — Interactive learning and training platform for software engineers helping developers learn and companies increase adoption.
+   * [JDoodle](https://www.jdoodle.com) — Online compiler and editor for more than 60 programming languages with a free plan for REST API code compiling up to 200 credits per day.

 ## Analytics, Events and Statistics